willstepp/writings/joseph-the-son/jts-notes.md

   "I understand you."
   "Yes.
 I see by your eyes that you do."

 Joseph sat on the porch and gazed down the dirt road.
 A man appeared from behind a row of pines that canopied the dirt road.
 They all came that way, car parked at the edge where it was still paved, where the mailboxes were.
 There was idle talk of pitching in and graveling it or maybe even getting the county to pave it one of these days.
 But that was just talk.
+There was no money for such things.
+Not anymore.

 "Well, I'll be."